 These were super fun to make, time consuming, but really fun.
 Isn’t that what festive food is all about?

-Sometimes though, I find it easier to do a lot of research, get my groundwork sorted, but basically wing it as I go.
-That’s exactly what happened while making this fruit mince.
-My head spun with the number of possible versions.
+There are so many possible versions of mince pies though!
 Add alcohol while cooking, add alcohol while soaking.
 To cook or not to cook.
 To add fresh fruits or not.
 To use orange zest or lemon zest.
 To macerate for 3 weeks or 3 days.
 To use pastry with egg or without.
 I went quite nuts (hee hee).

 And finally realised, fruit mince is basically delicious kinds of ingredients, in some form of alcohol.
 I started there and went looking for the most common fruits I’d come across during my research.
 Yes, I actually do call this research 🙂